-- Names, EPA Registration Numbers, and active ingredients for the pesticide products that may be used. - Exception Pre-notification(s) may be waived for pesticide application(s), if there is an immediate threat to public health or safety - Rodenticide bait stations shall carry a label which indicates the following: - Name and phone number of the company making the application; - Date of the application; - Name and EPA Registration Number of the pesticide product; and - Active ingredients in product. - Upon completion of each application, the applicator shall provide Amherst College, and, upon request, the building residents and occupants, with the following information: - Name and phone number of the pest control company; - Name and license number of applicator; - Target pests; - Names and EPA Registration Numbers of pesticide applied; and - Date and approximate time of application. - Amherst College is required to comply with the state and federal regulatory requirements for pesticides issued by the Massachusetts Department of Environmental Protection and the Federal Environmental Protection Agency. - In accordance with federal, state and local regulations, the following are required to comply with all applicable areas of the pesticide regulations; - Manufacturers - Distributors - Transporters - o Facilities that use pesticides in all areas of their operations, including; - o athletic fields and associated grounds and lawns - o pest and rodent abatement - Facilities that use pesticides shall comply with the following FIFRA regulatory requirements in the area of worker protection, (OSHA) 29 CFR 1910; - o Amherst College shall make first aid supplies and other safety equipment available in the areas where pesticides are mixed and stored. - Personal protective equipment must be provided to prevent worker illness or injury.
-When necessary eye, face, foot, hands and respiratory protection shall be provided by the employer. - Amherst College must also provide the necessary training to the employees who will be required to apply, handle, store and then dispose of pesticides, and - The employer must also provide a decontamination plan for the employees, in case of accidental leak or spill. - All pesticides, including fungicides, herbicides, insecticides and rodenticides must be properly handled at all times.
+- Amherst College is required to comply with the state and federal regulatory requirements for pesticides issued by the Massachusetts Department of Environmental Protection and the Federal Environmental Protection Agency. - In accordance with federal, state and local regulations, the following are required to comply with all applicable areas of the pesticide regulations; - Manufacturers - Distributors - Transporters - Facilities that use pesticides in all areas of their operations, including; - athletic fields and associated grounds and lawns - pest and rodent abatement - Facilities that use pesticides shall comply with the following FIFRA regulatory requirements in the area of worker protection, (OSHA) 29 CFR 1910; - Amherst College shall make first aid supplies and other safety equipment available in the areas where pesticides are mixed and stored. - Personal protective equipment must be provided to prevent worker illness or injury.
+When necessary eye, face, foot, hands and respiratory protection shall be provided by the employer. - Amherst College must also provide the necessary training to the employees who will be required to apply, handle, store and then dispose of pesticides, and - The employer must also provide a decontamination plan for the employees, in case of accidental leak or spill. - All pesticides, including fungicides, herbicides, insecticides and rodenticides must be properly handled at all times. - Disposal of materials that are considered to be old, outdated or surplus shall be disposed of through EH&S in a manner consistent with the requirements of the federal EPA - In accordance with the state and federal regulatory requirements for pesticide application, Amherst College shall only permit trained, authorized and certified personnel to apply, handle, store and dispose of pesticides (all inclusive) on campus, both interior and exterior.